leggetter/leggetter.co.uk/_posts/2016-02-25-reinventing-communication-at-nexmo.md

 Twilio are also the reference when it comes to evangelism for SaaS and beyond.

 This is scary and exciting.
 It's scary because Nexmo does have a competing [set of communications products (SMS, Voice, 2FA, Chat API etc.)](https://www.nexmo.com/#Products) and Twilio have an existing awareness within many developer communities.
-But it's also really exciting because if developer relations can help Nexmo it'll demonstrate the value of DevRel far beyond the communications API space.
+But it's also really exciting because if developer relations can help Nexmo I believe it will demonstrate the value of DevRel in the communications API space and beyond.

 It's pretty obvious that we're going to have to approach developer relations differently.
 I'm particularly excited about that.

 ## Transparency

 One of the things I will do is share the approach we take to Developer Relations at Nexmo.
-One of my mottos is "Learn.
+One of my mottos is **Learn.
 Create.
-Share." and I see sharing this process as important as sharing ideas on technology.
+Share.** and I see sharing this process as important as sharing ideas on technology.

 <img src="/images/share.jpg" alt="Phil Leggetter sharing ideas at BattleHack Tokyo.
 Learn.
 Create.
 Share" />

-I'm doing this now, I'll do this with our initial planning phase and the use of the AAARRRP framework, into the ways we improve existing and new products based on developer feedback, to the metrics we gather and how we've measured the success of DevRel.
+I'm sharing right now, I'll do this with our initial planning phase and the use of the AAARRRP framework, into the ways we improve existing and new products based on developer feedback, to the metrics we gather and how we've measured the success of DevRel.
 I'm very much looking forward to planning our alpha/beta product programmes.

 From the conversations that I've had over the past two month I'm hopeful that sharing these stories will be of interest to other companies and individuals involved in Developer Relations.